-Deadline for submission of abstracts is 11:59 pm (Eastern Standard Time) Monday, February 12, 2018. (extended from February 5).
+Deadline for submission of abstracts is 11:59 pm (Eastern Standard Time) Monday, February 5, 2018.

 The U.S. Department of Health and Human Services (HHS), Office of Disease Prevention and Health Promotion (ODPHP), Office on Women's Health (OWH), and the American College of Preventive Medicine request abstracts that address the science of healthy aging for presentation at the 2018 Healthy Aging Summit, July 16-17, 2018 in Washington, DC.